Fighting Vipers: Characters

-The narcissistic lead singer and guitarist for a hair metal band called 'Death Crunch' with KISS-styled armor and a red Gibson Flying-V electric guitar, Raxel is the son of an Armstone City councilman, a drop out who left home after a fight with his father.
-Raxel has entered the tournament to heighten his own profile and become more famous.
+The narcissistic lead singer and guitarist for a hair metal band called 'Death Crunch' with Kiss-styled armor and a red Gibson Flying-V electric guitar, Raxel is the son of an Armstone City councilman, a dropout who left home after a fight with his father.
+Raxel enters the tournament to become famous.
+In Fighting Vipers 2, however, it is revealed that although Raxel was able to make a major debut the pressure placed on him by Armstone City as a result of him previously being a Viper prevents Raxel from even holding live performances; prompting him to fight once more.